Arsenios Kardamakis

-Metropolitan Arsenios (Secular name: Arsenios Kardamakis Ἀρσένιος Καρδαμάκης) (b.
-October 31, 1973) is a bishop in the Ecumenical Patriarchate of Constantinople, the Metropolitan of Austria since 2011.
+Metropolitan Arsenios (Secular name: Arsenios Kardamakis Ἀρσένιος Καρδαμάκης; born October 31, 1973) is a bishop in the Ecumenical Patriarchate of Constantinople, the Metropolitan of Austria since 2011.

 Early life and education

 Arsenios was born on October 31, 1973, in Heraklion, Greece.
 He went to high school in Athens and studied Orthodox theology in Athens and Thessaloniki, and also studied Catholic theology at the University of Strasbourg, where he obtained a doctorate in 2011.
 In 1998 he was ordained into the deaconate and as a priest in 2002.
 He was tonsured a monk at the Monastery of Saint George of Epanosifi in Crete.
 In 2004 he became Vicar General of the Metropolis of France, and from 2005 to 2012 he acted as co-secretary of the World Council of Churches in France.

 Bishop

 At the age of 38, Arsenios was elected as Metropolitan of Austria on November 3, 2011, and enthroned on December 4.
 He was inaugurated at the Orthodox Trinity Church in Vienna.
 In attendance were Cardinal Christoph Schönborn and Metropolitan Dimitrios (Ploumis).
 With his election, he also became chairman of the Orthodox Bishops' Conference for Austria.
-When asked how many churches there are in Austria, Arsenios replied "The correct answer is: An Orthodox Church."

-As Bishop, Arsenios has called for unity amongst all Orthodox churches.
-Due to the 2018 Moscow–Constantinople schism, Arsenios's Russian counterpart has not been in attendance of any meetings held by the archdiocese.
-Under Arsenios's leadership, the first Greek Orthodox Monastery in Austria was opened in 2014 - however construction wasn't started until 2020 due to objections from some of the locals and postponed due to the increase of construction prices due to the COVID-19 recession.
+Under Arsenios's leadership, the first Greek Orthodox Monastery in Austria was opened in 2014, however construction wasn't started until 2020 due to objections from some of the locals and postponed due to the increase of construction prices due to the COVID-19 recession.
 Due to the strict measures put in place due to the COVID-19 pandemic, Arsenios began administering the Holy Communion separately, as opposed to traditional orthodox practices of serving wine and bread within the same chalice and spoon.